Taxable Income

 View our Terms & Conditions

-Students wishing to withdraw once the course has commenced, will not be entitled to a refund.
+Students wishing to withdraw once the course has commenced are not entitled to a refund.

-Students withdrawing after the course has commenced, will continue to have access to all the content available on the Learning Management System until June 30, 2024.
+Students withdrawing after the course has commenced will still have access to all content available on the Learning Management System until 30 June 2025.

 View our Terms & Conditions

-As all of our course options have been designed to a specific timeline, requests for transfers between the 15 week and 9 week course options, after Monday, February 05 2024, will not be possible.
+As all of our course options are designed with specific timelines, requests to transfer between the 13 week and 8 week course options will not be possible after Monday, 19 February 2025.

 All of our course options are designed to teach you how to prepare tax returns under the supervision of a registered tax agent.
 We take you step by step through the theory and the tax preparation process using practical examples.